Drumul Taberei: Transportation

 The design of the neighbourhood placed a great importance on mass transit.
-Trolleybuses connect all parts of the quarter with Gara de Nord, Eroilor and Universitate, while Light Rail 41 links the neighbourhood to Ghencea, Militari, Crângași, Ion Mihalache, Herăstrău Park and Băneasa.
+Trolleybuses connect all parts of the quarter with Gara de Nord, Eroilor and Universitate, while Light Rail 41 links the neighbourhood to Ghencea, Militari, Crângași, Ion Mihalache, Herăstrău Park, and Băneasa.
 The network also features a number of bus lines, serving additional routes inside the neighborhood.

 In September 2020, an extension of the Bucharest Metro to Drumul Taberei, Metro Line M5, was completed.

-As the neighbourhood was heavily designed around public transport, parking spaces are scarce in some areas, and traffic jams and gridlocks are common occurrences, especially at the Răzoare intersection, where one of the three center-bound roads out of Rahova meets two of the centerbound roads out of Drumul Taberei.
-Such traffic issues were complicated by the appearance of the new metro line M5 works, meaning that most of the roads had to be narrowed due to the works, leading to the disappearance of the trolleybuses to Valea Oltului street and the northern branch of Drumul Taberei road.
-The metro also raised some concerns due to the fact that its close to the apartment blocks and vibrations from the metro can cause damage to them.
-By 2013/2014 some cracks were noticed in these apartment blocks, leading to fears amongst the population of this area.
+As the neighbourhood was heavily designed around public transport, parking spaces are scarce in some areas, and traffic jams and gridlocks are common occurrences, especially at the Răzoare intersection (now Piața Danny Huwé), where one of the three center-bound roads out of Rahova meets two of the center-bound roads out of Drumul Taberei.
+The construction work of the M5 Metro Line, which took over ten years, created complications, such as the narrowing of the roads during the works, leading to the disappearance of the trolleybuses to Valea Oltului street and the northern branch of Drumul Taberei road, cracks in some buildings, and a rat invasion in the area due to the subterranean works disturbing the rat population.